alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get Alaska Bankruptcy Records

-Interested persons can request bankruptcy records using three different methods in Alaska;
+Interested persons may request Alaska bankruptcy records using three different methods:

 1. Multi-court Voice Case Information System (McVCIS): This system gives basic case information to anyone with a mobile phone.
-Individuals seeking bankruptcy records can dial the court toll-free line 1-866-222-8029 for free access at any time.
+Individuals seeking bankruptcy records may do so by dialing the court toll-free line 1-866-222-8029 for free access at any time.
 However, the search requirements are the participant name, social security number, and case number.

 2. NextGen CM/ECF (Case Management/Electronic Case Files): NextGen CM/ECF provides functionality that allows citizens to maintain a single login detail for PACER access and e-filing in all federal courts.
 Requestors are given the advantage of registering once to obtain court records, provided the documents are not under any seal.

-The PACER Case Locator can aid the search for courts to know where to request a bankruptcy file.
-New users can register for a PACER account online, the PACER Service Center at pacer@psc.uscourts.gov, or by dialing (800) 676-6856.
+The PACER Case Locator may help simplify the search process by indicating the right courts for requesting a bankruptcy file.
+New users may opt to register for a PACER account online, the PACER Service Center at pacer@psc.uscourts.gov, or by dialing (800) 676-6856.
 Bankruptcy records are maintained locally by each court, and citizens have free access to the District of Alaska Document Filing System.

 How do I Find Out if My Bankruptcy Case is Closed in Alaska?

-Alaska residents can discover the status of their bankruptcy case using the VCIS platform by dialing 1-866-222-8029.
-Upon request, interested individuals must provide the case number, name of the debtor, social security number, information on the assigned trustee to the case, the date of filing, and other necessary information to aid the search.
+Alaska residents may discover the status of their bankruptcy case using the VCIS platform by dialing 1-866-222-8029.
+Upon request, interested individuals may need to provide the case number, name of the debtor, social security number, information on the assigned trustee to the case, the date of filing, and other necessary information to aid the search.
 PACER (Public Access to Court Electronic Records) is another good option to check if a case is closed.
-Once the inquirer creates an account and fills in the search criteria, the result will either report that the case has been closed or still open and running.
+Once the inquirer creates an account and fills in the search criteria, the result typically identifies if the case has been closed or still open and running.

-When the court issues a decree to close a bankruptcy case, the petitioner or representative attorney will receive an email notifying the parties.
+When the court issues a decree to close a bankruptcy case, the petitioner or representative attorney typically receives an email notifying the parties.
 Perhaps a notification has not been received, then it is evident that the case is still running and is open to re-visiting.

 Can a Bankruptcy be Expunged in Alaska?

 In Alaska, there is no legislative provision for the sealing or expunging of bankruptcy records.
-Nevertheless, Chapter 7 bankruptcy can only negatively affect an individual’s credit report for a maximum of 10 years.
-In contrast, a Chapter 13 bankruptcy filing can stay on a record for up to seven years, depending on the type of credit report agency.
+Nevertheless, Chapter 7 bankruptcy typically affects the individual’s credit report for a maximum of 10 years.
+In contrast, a Chapter 13 bankruptcy filing may stay on a record for up to seven years, depending on the type of credit report agency.

 disclaimer